davidfekke/fek.io/src/blog/2021-04-21/node-16-now-available.md

 # Experimental Web Crypto API

-The Web Crypto API is the newer more wel defined version of the Crypto library for JavaScript.
+The Web Crypto API is the newer more well defined version of the Crypto library for JavaScript.
 All of the new Web Crypto methods are available on the `subtle` interface.
 Many browsers used an interface called `Crypto` without having a specific specification.
 The Web Crypto API adds a standard to the `Crypto` library.

 ```JavaScript